 It’s also worth considering how much exercise your pet needs.
 If you only have a tiny flat, then this may not be suitable for a dog.
 You should arrange your residence months before you actually move to ensure you find somewhere that allows pets and is adequate for their needs.

-Licencing Your Pet for Entrance into Singapore
+Licencing Your Pet When Importing To Singapore

-Importing a dog into Singapore means that you must obtain a dog licence.
+Importing a dog to Singapore means that you must obtain a dog licence.
 This allows you to own a dog in Singapore.
 The licences are charged depending on how long you intend to stay in Singapore.

 - S$15 for 1 year

 - S$25 for 2 years

 The price is actually 6 times as much if your dog enters Singapore unsterilised.
 This is to incentivise the sterilisation of dogs and reduce the problem of strays on the streets.

 Once you‘ve got your dog licence, you then need to buy a separate pet import licence to move the dog (or cat) physically.

 You can purchase an import licence for S$50 online or S$100 for express service if you leave it until the last minute.
 A standard S$50 payment will still get the licence delivered to you within 3 days, so there’s still plenty of time.